Vitamin C: 4 Reasons to Eat This Nutritional Powerhouse Now

-It’s important to have Vit C rich foods in our diet, especially since the human body does not produce any of it.
+It’s important to have foods rich in Vitamin C in our diet especially because the human body does not produce any of it.

-The Recommended Daily Amount as suggested by the Health Promotion Board is 105mg and 85mg per day for adult males aged 18 years and above and females aged 19 years and above, respectively.
+The recommended daily amount as suggested by the Health Promotion Board (HPB) is 105mg and 85mg per day for adult males aged 18 years and above and females aged 19 years and above, respectively.

-How much is 90mg of vitamin C?
+How much is 90mg of the vitamin?
 That amount can be roughly found in:

 - 8 bananas

 - 1 1/3 kiwi fruits

 - 2 grapefruits